Survey Software: R survey functions

 Contact information.

-analysis package, visit a CRAN site, select "Package sources" from the
+package, visit a CRAN site, select "Package sources" from the menu, and

-menu, and select "survey".
-Then you can download source for the package
+select "survey".
+Then you can download source for the package and a

 The home page for this package, maintained by the author, Thomas